Ricky Walker: Cleveland Browns

 On August 22, 2020, Walker signed with the Cleveland Browns.
 The Browns waived Walker on September 3, 2020.

 Winnipeg Blue Bombers

-Walker signed with the Winnipeg Blue Bombers of the CFL on February 19, 2021.
-He played in his first career regular season game on August 13, 2021.
+Walker signed with the Winnipeg Blue Bombers of the CFL on February 18, 2021.
+He played in his first career regular season game on August 13.
+He spent most of the season being moved between the practice squad and the active roster.
+He appeared in seven games as a backup player, making eight tackles and one sack.